Accessing specialist support from Children's Integrated Therapy Service

 Postural management

-Occupational therapists work with the child and family to identify appropriate seating systems or equipment to support 24-hour postural management of children with complex physical disabilities.
+Occupational Therapists work closely with Physiotherapists to identify appropriate seating systems or equipment to support 24 hour postural management of children with complex physical disabilities.
 Seating can range from low level postural support to complex, dynamic modular seating systems.
-Similarly, occupational therapists will work closely with their physiotherapy colleagues in relation to prescription of sleep systems to make sure correct positioning at night time.
+Similarly, Occupational Therapists will work closely with their Physiotherapy colleagues in relation to prescription of sleep systems to ensure correct positioning at night-time.

 Activities of daily living

-• access to bathing/showering: Bath-lifts, bath-boards, grab rails and shower-chairs
+• Access to bathing/ showering: bath-lifts, grab rails and shower-chairs

-• toileting: Commode, toilet-frames, specialist modular toileting systems
+• Toileting - commode, specialist modular toileting systems

-• manual-handling equipment such as mobile hoists, transfer-boards, slide sheets.
+• Manual-handling equipment, for example, mobile hoists, transfer-boards, slide sheets.

-Please note, over 18s should be referred to Adult Social Care.
+Adaptations (0-18) over 18’s should be referred to Adult Social Care

-Evidence is required where a child has been unable to progress and Jump Ahead should be completed a minimum of three times a week for four academic terms.
+Evidence is required where a child has been unable to progress and Jump Ahead should be completed a minimum of 3 times a week for 4 academic terms.

 Visual perception

-Visual motor integration impacts on handwriting and letter formation.
+Visual motor integration impacts on handwriting and letter formation; handwriting difficulties in isolation will not be accepted.
 Please note we do not deliver handwriting programmes but will assess and advise schools regarding implementation of appropriate programmes where applicable.
+Children or young people with a visual impairment should be referred to the Sensory Needs service.

 Upper-limb